simplenetes-io/podc/PODSPEC.md

 # Simplenetes Pod specifications

+## Background
+Simplenetes pods are managed by a daemon process.
+This process is created on `create` together with the pod.
+The process PID is put as a label on the pod so the commands know where to find it.
+The process is signalled TERM/USR2 to terminate/kill it self, done by the `stop` and `kill` commands (or using `kill` directly).
+The daemon process constantly is updating the `pod.status` file which current runtime information.

+Each container run is wrapped in a process which is used to separate stdout/stderr logging.

+Motivation for this project:

+ - We prefer podman because:
+    - containers are run root-less
+    - no "docker daemon"
+    - Docker compatible images
+    - podman has fine grained pod features exposed in the tool
+ - We want more sophisticated restart policies than podman offers, such as `on-interval`.
+ - We want to manage log files with rotation and separate stdout/stderr properly.
+ - We want a single executable as the pod
+ - We want the concept of ramdisks in the pod
+ - We want the concept of configs in the pod
+ - We want the concept of containers signalling each other on start events

+## Noteworthy
+Rootless pods and containers cannot be paused/unpaused.
+We don't either support stop/start without having the containers recreated.

+We don't rely on the --restart flag for restarting containers.
+This module persistent process handles all logic.

+## Logs
+Each container has a separate log for its stdout and its stderr.
+The daemon process has its own logs.

 ## Naming
 Pod names, container names and volume names must all match `a-z`, `0-9` and underscore `(_)`, and has to start with a letter.

 Container names are internally always automatically suffixed with `-podname-version` as they are created with podman.
-When referring to a container when calling the pod script the suffix is not expected.
+When referring to a container when calling the pod script the suffix is not to be used.

 Volume names are internally always automatically suffixed with `-podname` as they are created with podman.
 Note that since they do not have the version in their suffix volumes with the same names are shared between different pod versions.

 ## Configs
 A config directory in a pod is something which the pod can mount to a container.
+When files in a config are modified the containers mounting those configs will get signalled (if signals defined) or restarted (depending on restart policy)

+### Configs and Simplenetes cluster projects
 The config dirs in a pod repo can be `imported` into the cluster project and from there they are available to the pod after it is compiled.
 Underscore prefixed dirs are copied to the cluster project but are then not copied to pod releases nor synced to hosts in cluster.
 Such underscores configs are used as templates for the cluster projects, such as the `ingress pod's` templates `(_tpl/)` for haproxy configuration snippets.

+## Ramdisks
+If a pod is leveraging ramdisks (for sensitive data) those must be created by root before creating the pod.
+You can call `sudo pod create-ramdisks` to have the ramdisks created and `sudo pod create-ramdisks -d` to have them deleted.
+If not creating ramdisks the pod will automatically create fake ramdisks (plain directories), which are useful when developing.

+## Restart policies
+Simplenetes pods have their own restart policies.
+Containers are always created with `--restart=never`, the restarting is managed by the daemon process.

+A root-less container cannot be paused/resumed, Simplenetes is even more harsh and saying that containers which are stopped cannot be started again.
+So when restarting a container it is actually removed and recreated as a new container.
+This is to force a behaviour which makes upgrading pod version smoother as containers can never rely on temporary data inside the container, they must always use volumes for that, which then can be used by upgrades of pods.

+Restart policy for when a container exits:

+    - always (no matter exit code restart container)
+    - on-config (restart when config files on disk have changed, when container exited with error code or when in exited state and signalled by another container or manually by user)
+    - on-interval:x (as on-config, but also restart on successful exists after x seconds has passed)
+    - on-failure (restart container when exit -ne 0)
+    - never (never restart container, unless manually restarted by user using "pod rerun <container>")

+## Configuring podman
+Configuring podman for rootless:
+The files /etc/sub{uid,gid} need id mappings.
+Single line in each file as: bashlund:10000:6553

+The above allocates 6553 IDs to be used by containers.
+Run `podman system migrate` to have podman pick that up.

+If any rootless containers are binding to host ports <1024, then we must set on the host machines `sysctl net.ipv4.ip_unprivileged_port_start=80` (or whatever the lowest port number is).

 ## Probes
 There are three different probe supported: